pingswept/me30-website/content/notes/multimeters.md

 ## Voltage measurement

 Voltage measurements are made by connecting the multimeter in parallel with the voltage you want to measure.
 The multimeter acts like a very high resistance.
 Inside the meter, the voltage charges up a small capacitor, and the amount of time it takes to charge the capacitor tells us how much voltage we're measuring.
-(Need to sort out more details here)

 ![measuring voltage](/img/measuring-voltage.png)